- Race Results

 Long Island, New York 7 of 8

+Yes!
+There is beach camping in New York.
 Hither Hills State Park offers visitors scenic picnic areas and fireplaces, sport fishing, a two-mile sandy ocean beach, a 40-acre freshwater lake, playing fields, a playground and a 168-site campground on the ocean.
-Montauk attracts surfers from all over the East Coast so prepare for crowds—but the quality of the wave makes up for it.
+That's a lot for one island!
+While Montauk attracts surfers from all over the East Coast—prepare for crowds—the quality of the wave makes up for it.

 8 of 8